joppuyo/large-small-dynamic-viewport-units-polyfill/README.md

 }
 ```

-Note: lvh unit is only included for the sake of completeness.
+ℹ️ **lvh unit is only included for the sake of completeness.
 It currently behaves exactly like vh unit.
-This may break in a future version of iOS or Android.
+This may break in a future version of iOS or Android.**

 ## Compatibility